chaosmail/python-fs/README.md

 ### fs.list(path='.')

-Generator the returns all files that are contained in the directory *path*.
+Generator that returns all files that are contained in the directory *path*.
 Raises an *OSError* exception if the directory *path* does not exist.

 ```python
 >>> files = fs.list()